kevindoran/micronet/task_list.md

 For a small dataset like cifar, counting elements would be useful in tests.
 I tried using a dataset reduction, but either it's not working or it's taking too long.

+3. Determine if 'channels_first' or 'channels_last' is better for TPUs.

+4. Found out if labels should be loaded as scalars or as one-hot vectors.